 You can validate a server HTTP response here.

 4. Checking for a custom 404 error page

 Search engines, such as Google and Bing, move down websites with a lot of 404 errors.
-After the crawlers have found that many requests are fulfilled with the use of 404 codes, it is assumed that the website is not well supported.
+After the crawlers have found that many requests are fulfilled using 404 codes, it is assumed that the website is not well supported.
 Dead links affect a website’s SEO ranking.
-In fact, Google can decrease its position on SERP or even stop indexing it, providing that there are too many pages with 404 errors.
+In fact, Google can decrease its position on SERP or even stop indexing it, providing too many pages with 404 errors.
 This can cause a significant decrease in website traffic.

-A meta title and meta description are what is usually displayed when your page appears in Google or any other search engine.
-You can update the SEO settings for each page of your project using the page settings
+A meta title and meta description are usually displayed when your page appears in Google or other search engines.
+You can update the SEO settings for each page of your project using the page settings.

 A meta title is an HTML element that defines the title of a web page.
 A title tag is displayed on search engine results pages (SERP) as a clickable title for a given result.
 Title tags are important for usability, SEO, and social sharing.
 The web page title tag is intended to accurately and briefly describe the page content.
 As a rule, Google displays the first 50-60 characters of a title tag.
 As our research shows, if your titles are up to 60 characters long, about 90% of them can be expected to display correctly.